BrenoFariasdaSilva/Scientific-Research/README.md

 Our research project involves expertise in the following areas:

-- Python Language
-- Python Libraries (Pandas, Matplotlib, NumPy, Scikit-Learn)
+- Python Language.
-- CK (Chidamber & Kemerer) Metrics
-- PyDriller
-- RefactoringMiner (Refactoring Detection)
-- Word2Vector
-- Software Engineering
-- Distributed Systems
-- Worked Examples
-- Statistical Data Analysis and Visualization (Min, Max, Average, Third Quartile, Median, Linear Regression)
-- Similarity Measures (Word2Vec, Yake, Sentence Bert, TF-IDF)
+- Similarity Measures (Word2Vec, Yake, Sentence Bert, TF-IDF).
-- Apache Commons-lang (Java Library)
+- Apache Commons-lang (Java Library).
-- Apache Kafka (Distributed Messaging System)
-- Apache ZooKeeper (Distributed Coordination Service)
-- Jabref (Bibliography Reference Manager)
+- Jabref (Bibliography Reference Manager).
-- GitHub Repositories
+- GitHub Repositories.
-- Data Collection and Analysis
+- Data Collection and Analysis.

-- Makefile
-- Virtual Environment
+Other skills are required but are related to the [Worked Example Miner](https://github.com/BrenoFariasdaSilva/Worked-Example-Miner) and are well explained in its repository.

 Feel free to explore the code and data in this repository.
 If you have any questions or suggestions, please don't hesitate to reach out to me.